French occupation of Moscow: The French abandon Moscow

 The main French army's combat effectiveness had been further reduced by indiscipline and idleness.

 On 18 October, General Bennigsen's Russian force defeated Murat's French force at the Chernishna River in, the Battle of Tarutino.
-On 18 October the Second Battle of Polotsk saw another French defeat.
+The same day, the Second Battle of Polotsk saw another French defeat.
 Napoleon finally recognized that there would be no peace agreement.

 On 19 October, the main French army began moving along the Old Kaluga Road.
 Only Marshal Édouard Mortier's corps remained in Moscow; Mortier was the city's Governor General.
 Napoleon intended to attack and defeat the Russian army, and then break out into unforaged country for provisions; however, short on supplies and seeing the fall of the first snows on Moscow, the French abandoned the city voluntarily that same night.
 Also that night, he made camp in the village of Troitsky on the Desna River and ordered Mortier to destroy Moscow and then rejoin the main army.

 Mortier was to set fire to wine shops, barracks, and public buildings, followed by the city in general, and then the Kremlin.
 Gunpowder was to be placed under the Kremlin walls, which would explode after the French left the city.
 There was only time to partially destroy the Kremlin.
 The Vodovzvodnaya Tower was completely destroyed, while the Nikolskaya, 1st Bezymyannaya and Petrovskaya Towers, the Kremlin wall, and part of the arsenal were badly damaged.
 The explosion set the Palace of Facets on fire.
 The Ivan the Great Bell Tower, the city's tallest structure, survived demolition nearly unharmed, although the nearby Church of the Resurrection was destroyed.